 The term of office for all Officers is one year, expiring at the end of the relevant AGM.
 An Officer may be re-elected as an Officer (and therefore a member of the Committee).

-The Club shall indemnify every current and former Officer of the Club, to the fullest extent permitted by law, in respect of:
+The Club shall indemnify every current and former Officer of the Club, to an affordable and reasonable extent, in respect of:

 Any liability (other than criminal liability) incurred by them in their capacity as an Officer of the Club; and